This story originally appeared in 2018. John Wolfe died on Nov. 5, 2022.

 “I’m glad you didn’t call me a hoarder,” he says with a laugh, “although my wife might.”

 Wolfe likely inherited his sense of the curious and odd from his great-grandfather.
-In the late 1870s, Jules Körner built Kernersville’s most famous landmark and curiosity, Körner’s Folly, just down the street from where Wolfe’s law office is today.
-Wolfe and his wife, Bobbie, have been instrumental in helping preserve the Folly, which is now a museum.
+In the 1880s, Jules Körner started building Kernersville’s most famous landmark and curiosity, Körner’s Folly, just down the street from where Wolfe’s law office is today.
+Wolfe and his wife, Bobbie, have been instrumental in helping preserve the rambling Victoria mansion, which is now a house museum.

 Wolfe, 72, is a private attorney and longtime attorney for the town of Kernersville.
 He’s practiced law from this office on the four corners of downtown since the early ’70s.